dice-roller/rpg-dice-roller/readme.md

 We have tried to cover all the commonly used modifiers.
 [Let us know](https://github.com/GreenImp/rpg-dice-roller/issues) if we've missed one that you use!

+> *Note:* Modifiers are always run in a specific order, regardless of the order you specifying them in.
+This is determined by the modifier's `order` property, lowest first.

 #### Exploding (`!` / `!{cp}`)

+**Order:** 1

 The exploding dice mechanic allows one or more dice to be re-rolled (Usually when it rolls the highest possible number on the die), with each successive roll being added to the total.